Course selection (previously called “pre-enrollment”) is important to help us plan for upcoming terms.

 In Computer Science, we make modifications to the University’s procedures.
 In Step 2, we drop the enrolment caps by approximately 15% of the total enrolment number for the course to give advisors room to handle special cases.

 We will return the enrolment caps to their actual size and lifting reserves during the second week of classes after we have had time to deal with the special cases.
-For Fall 2018, enrolment caps will return to their actual size and the reserves are lifted on September 11, 2018 (exact time unknown).
+For Winter 2019, enrolment caps will return to their actual size on January 10, 2019 and the reserves will be lifted on January 11, 2019 (exact time unknown).
 The remaining space will be available on a first-come-first-served basis only if the class section isn't already at its enrolment capacity.
+Please note that courses on a waiting list will not be available on a first-come-first-serve basis and department consent may not be removed by January 11.

 What is a special case?